aregsar/aregsarblog/blog/2020/how-to-queue-laravel-user-verification-email/index.md

 }
 ```

-Because sendEmailVerificationNotification method is included as a trait in the extended User class, we can override its default implementation by simply adding a sendEmailVerificationNotification method in the User class with our overridden implementation that will queue the delivery of this email.
+Because `sendEmailVerificationNotification` method is included as a trait in the extended `Illuminate\Foundation\Auth\User` class, we can override its default implementation by simply implementing a `sendEmailVerificationNotification` method in the `App\User` class with our overridden implementation that will queue the delivery of user verification notification email.

-Inside the overridden sendEmailVerificationNotification method we can take one of two approaches for the implementation within the sendEmailVerificationNotification method:
+We can take one of two approaches for the implementation within the overridden `sendEmailVerificationNotification` method:

-Approach 1-We can queue the notification
+Approach 1 - We can queue the notification

-Approach 2-We can dispatch a queued job that sends the notification
+Approach 2 - We can dispatch a queued job that sends the notification

 These approaches are shown in the next two sections.